dsgelab/gmap-retrieval/README.md

 # gmap_retrieval (Unstable Version: No Test Available)

 ## Overview
-This Python package is for retrieving geographical data using Google API based on a list of locations specified by latitudes and longitudes.
+This Python package is makes it easy to retrieve geographical data using Google API based on a list of locations specified by latitudes and longitudes.

 Using this package, you can fetch:
 * satellite images centered around the input locations,